What about me?

 Naturally, why wouldn't I end up doing voiceovers for a living?

 Do the thing you're most afraid of, they said.
 It'll be great they said.
-Well, I'm kind of a good example of that, though if I hadn't been coerced into taking on a role in my senior year high school play, none of this would have been possible.
+Well, I'm kind of a good example of that.
+If I hadn't been coerced into taking on a role in my senior year high school play, none of this would have been possible.

-Sure, I was petrified.
-But I lived.
+Sure, I was afraid.
+I was petrified.
+But I survived.
 I even got a few chuckles from the audience, and not because I screwed up.
 I think.

-Then, I actually volunteered for some roles in college.
-Also didn't die.
-Strangely enough, I even started thinking it was kind of fun.
+Then, I actually volunteered for some theatre roles in college.
+Still didn't die.
+I even started admitting that it was kind of fun.

 Fast forward almost 20 years, and oh my god I'm getting old...